Spurs vs. Clippers Player Props Betting Odds

 Kawhi Leonard Props

-- The 23.5-point over/under set for Kawhi Leonard on Monday is 0.5 higher than his scoring average on the season.
+- The 23.5-point prop bet set for Kawhi Leonard on Wednesday is 0.5 higher than his scoring average on the season.

-- He makes four three-pointers per game, 1.5 more than his prop bet total on Monday (2.5).
+- His four made three-pointers average is 1.5 higher than his prop bet on Wednesday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.